dart-lang/pub-dev/app/lib/search/README.md

 - `health`: `[0.0 ..
 1.0] -> [0.75 ..
 1.0]`
 - `maintenance`: `[0.0 ..
 1.0] -> [0.9 ..
 1.0]`

+Platform specificity is already protected against low values, there is no transformation required for it.

 For example, a result with the following scores is calculated the following way:

 | Name | Raw Value | Transformed |